Ex-Sen. D'Amato escorted off plane for making a commotion

 D'Amato's spokesman says he was sleep-deprived after visiting an ailing friend.

-JetBlue says passengers can be removed if there's a situation that could escalate.
+JetBlue says passengers can be removed if there's a situation that could escalate but later issued an appology to the former senator for "overreacting".

 D'Amato represented New York from 1981 to 1999.